Pavel-Durov/blog/src/graceful-termination-sigterm-in-unix-processes/README.md

 curl: (7) Failed to connect to 0.0.0.0 port 3000 after 3 ms: Connection refused
 ```

-The same error that we'll get if there's no server at all!
+We'll get the same error if there's no server at all!

-But that's all you need to do gracefully termination of node processes.
+But that's all we need to do for the graceful termination of node processes.
 Pretty easy 😃.

-# Sending SIGTERM to K8S Pds
+# Sending SIGTERM to K8S Pods

 As we mentioned, whenever the K8S Pod is terminated, it is sent a `SIGTERM` signal.
 Similarly to the way we used `kill` command for local processes, we can terminate pods using `delete` command: